nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![GUI Summary](images/GUISummary.png)

 1. Command window: User inputs commands here.
-2. Display window: Relevant messages are displayed here.
+2. Display window: Relevant messages from the system are displayed here.
 These can include success messages, error messages, and the resulting statistics from when the `stats` command is entered.
 3. Internship panel: The list of internship applications in **InTrack** is displayed here.
 By default, this panel displays the complete list of internships, but this may change when some list management commands such as `filter` or `sort`